-The estimated value of quantum from 16 field measurements was 0.155 m ( Figure 1b), which is half of the foot standard known from the written sources - 0.313 m so-called Renish foot.
-The maximum of the function shows the smallest unit present in the set of measurement, therefore we should interpret the Renish foot standard as the module used in Namysłów medieval parcellation of tenant houses in the main square.
+The estimated value of the quantum from 16 field measurements was 0.155 m ( Figure 1b), which is half of the foot standard established from written sources - 0.313 m, the so-called Renish foot.
+The maximum of the function shows the smallest unit present in the set of measurements; therefore, we should interpret the Renish foot standard as the module used in Namysłów’s medieval parcellation of tenant houses in the main square.